Why and How: Mastering Masses in Nature Photography

 Negative space can be a neutral or contrasting background.
 It allows you to direct your gaze towards the main point of interest, without any distraction.

 The proper placement of shapes in relation to the surrounding negative space is essential to facilitate the reading of a photograph.
-This is how we ensure an excellent balance of the masses.
+This is how I ensure an excellent balance of the masses.

 The absence of content through individual forms, and consequently of masses, does not mean the absence of interest.
 On the contrary, the negative space provides a completely different view if it is well chosen in the scene.